-Incredible India - I love India
+Incredible India - I Love India

-The spirit and soul of India
+The spirit and the Soul of India

 Most Indians are hard working and save money for the future; wasteful and impulsive spending is rare.
 Every bit of the money that is earned is saved, for the children and their welfare.
 The father is the disciplinarian, while the mother is the one who nurtures.
 Respect for elders is what makes the Indian people stand out in a crowd.
 No one is addressed by their names; it is always brother, sister, uncle and aunt that are commonly used for people who are not even related in anyway.
-Every neighbour is an uncle, aunt, grandma or grandpa; no one is ‘Vijay’ or ‘Preethi’.
+Every neighbor is an uncle, aunt, grandma or grandpa; no one is ‘Vijay’ or ‘Preethi’.

 There is so much openness.
 People care so deeply about each other that they treat family and strangers alike.
-Neighbours are ready not only to share in the happiness, but also when there is a death or when problems arise; they are the first to offer help.
+Neighbors are ready not only to share in the happiness, but also when there is a death or when problems arise; they are the first to offer help.
 The sense of community is so strong that Indians would be lost outside of India, unless they are the second or later generation of Indians in the country of their adoption.

 Modesty and decorum is a virtue that was common in India until the advent of the influence of international television and multinationals operating in India.
 India has seen her share of change.
 Yet, she is in her heart, the modest, respectful, spiritual and peaceful country that she has always been.

 The extravagance of Indians can be seen on special occasions like marriages in the family, when all that has been saved is used to treat family, friends or maybe even entire villages.
 Festivals are also wonderful days to look forward to.
-Festivals are colourful affairs; homes are cleaned, painted and decorated, new clothes are worn and the whole neighbourhood gets to have a share of the sweets and the goodies that are common to all festivals.
+Festivals are colorful affairs; homes are cleaned, painted and decorated, new clothes are worn and the whole neighborhood gets to have a share of the sweets and the goodies that are common to all festivals.
 Sharing is the reason behind festivals.
 Happiness shared is happiness doubled.